 Live, interactive programs — like music classes, storytime with a librarian, art lessons, and movement classes — are all excellent options for toddlers and preschoolers.

 Auctions are popular fundraising activities because they’re fun for attendees and typically highly lucrative for schools.
 But because in-person events are tricky to manage with social distancing, and not everyone feels comfortable in public, it may be a good idea to plan an online auction instead.

 In addition to choosing items to auction and defining rules, be sure to choose an energetic and charismatic host who can keep everyone motivated — even from afar.
 Plus, because parents can log in from anywhere (and don’t need to schedule a sitter), you may enjoy higher attendance than traditional on-campus events.

 The pandemic has thrown everyone for a loop.
-And while it’s easy to feel dejected, it’s crucial you don’t overlook the many alternate revenue sources available to your school.
+And while it’s easy to feel dejected, it’s crucial you don’t overlook the many alternate private school revenue sources and auxiliary programs available to your school.
 By leveraging a few of the opportunities above, you can sustain your school through this challenging era and ensure you can continue delivering the top-quality education your families expect for many years to come.